 - Personas are based on user research from e.g. surveys, user interviews, focus groups, and customer support calls

 Read more about Personas and how I develop personas below and in the Design Thinking section of the portfolio.

 When joining the IoT Platform team in 2015 I started to research and generalize the IoT personas.
 The objective is to get a code set of personas for IoT, extended for the platform and other solutions.

-The Personas for the IoT platform are focused on the fictious ACME corporation, an enterprise sized organization that is transforming its business to IoT by exploring, adopting and running an IoT operations.
-The LOB organization depends on corporate IT services, has IoT operational teams, LOB analytics teams and service teams dedicated to client operations.
-See image below.
+The Personas for the IoT platform are focused on the fictitious ACME corporation, an enterprise-sized organization that is transforming its business to IoT by exploring, adapting, and running an IoT operation.
+The LOB organization depends on corporate IT services, has IoT operational teams, LOB analytics teams, and service teams dedicated to client operations.
+See the image below.

 Organizational view of the IoT personas.

 - Bob is a Line of Business Manager leading a business of existing and new products.
 He wants to understand how to leverage the data and connectivity of devices to create new streams of revenue.
 He will discover industry content on IBM.com and act on solution proposals from Archie.
 Bob is providing funding for IoT business application development.

 - Archie is a Solution Architect that proposes, proves, and deploys the IoT Foundation platform to the LOB.
 He decides on integration strategies and architectures for the new IoTF platform, existing business systems, and devices in production.

 - Oscar is a DevOps Manager that configures and operates the IoT Foundation platform, Bluemix services, and supporting IT services for LOB operations and development.